gbif/la-website/README.md

             ---

     - The body with the following schema.
 You are free to add any other part or modify the existing ones.
 This is just an example.
-Be aware, if you change the number of # inside the file, you might have some CSS errors.
+Be aware, if you change the number of # inside the file, you might have some CSS errors. **Do not add any CSS or html on the document**.

       ```
       ## {{ page.title }}